 This list is not complete.
 Other drugs may interact with Bromday, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.

-More Bromday resources
+More about Bromday (bromfenac ophthalmic)

 Where can I get more information?